hyperoslo/hyper_admin/README.md

 ## License

-Knowledge Base is available under the MIT license.
+HyperAdmin is available under the MIT license.
 See LICENSE.md for more details.